rwwaskk/linkedlist/README.md

 ### What's the difference?
 * Your name in a linked list!
 Dynamically drawn with html5 canvas.
 * Main navigation: blog, archive, about
-* show previous/next blog on individual blog's page
+* Show previous/next blog on individual blog's page

 ### To do
 * Make the theme responsive